pingcap/docs-cn/dashboard/dashboard-key-visualizer.md

 You can use one of the following two methods to access the Key Visualizer page:

-* After logging into TiDB Dashboard, click **Key Visualizer** on the left navigation menu:
+* After logging in to TiDB Dashboard, click **Key Visualizer** in the left navigation menu.

     ![Access Key Visualizer](/media/dashboard/dashboard-keyviz-access-v650.png)